wadeduvall/tile-server-router/README.md

 first build the necessary images and start the PostGIS container.

     docker-compose build
-    docker-compose up postgis -d
+    docker-compose up postgis

-Then, you can import any PBF by specifying a URL:
+Once the initial startup for the postgis container is done, ctr-c the container.
+Now you can import any PBF by specifying a URL:

     docker-compose run --rm \
     -e IMPORT=true \